Jangjeon-dong

-Jangjeon is a dong, or precinct, in Geumjeong-gu, Busan, South Korea.
-A heavily populated district, it is located between the slopes of Geumjeongsan and the valley of the Oncheoncheon.
-It is bounded to the south by Oncheon-dong in Dongnae-gu and to the north by Guseo-dong.
+Jangjeon is a dong (neighborhood) in Geumjeong District, Busan, South Korea.
+A heavily populated district, it is situated between the slopes of Geumjeongsan and the valley of Oncheoncheon.
+It is bounded to the south by Oncheon-dong in Dongnae District and to the north by Guseo-dong.
 Due to its large population, Jangjeon-dong is divided into three "administrative dong," Jangjeon 1, 2, and 3-dong.

-Jangjeon-dong is tightly connected to the Busan transit grid, with Busan Subway Line 1 making two stops, at Pusan National University Station and Jangjeon-dong station.
+Jangjeon-dong is tightly connected to the Busan transit grid, with Busan Subway Line 1 making two stops, at Pusan National University Station and Jangjeon-dong Station.
 Jangjeon-dong is home to Pusan National University, a major university in Busan, and to a popular shopping and restaurant district.

 The name jangjeon literally means "long arrows."
-It is believed that the original inhabitants of the Jangjeon village were arrowsmiths, making long arrow shafts from the bamboo groves that still flourish on the slopes of Geumjeongsan.
+It is believed that the original inhabitants of the Jangjeon village were arrow smiths, making long arrow shafts from the bamboo groves that still flourish on the slopes of Geumjeongsan.